jaredloomis/Haskell-OpenGL/README.md

 - Speed up .obj loading.
 Currently reads the same file multiple times, making it <b>really</b> slow.

 <h4>Organization</h4>
-- Add feature to distinguish key press from key held.
 - Split `Player` and `Entity` data types, they do not share enough in common.
-- Define classes to constrain functions, instead of forcing the use of `GameObjects`
+- Define classes to constrain functions, instead of forcing the use of `GameObjects`.
 - Maybe Use [Lenses](http://hackage.haskell.org/package/lens).
 - Fix normals in procedurally generated terrain (Every other face is off by a bit).
 - Check out [Vinyl](http://www.jonmsterling.com/posts/2013-04-06-vinyl-modern-records-for-haskell.html).